Buddytheelff/webmapping/Chapter09/readme.md

 ## Activity 9

-1. Simplify your spatial data and convert it to TopoJSON format.
+1. Simplify the spatial data and convert it to TopoJSON format.
-2. Use `Promise.all()` to load your spatial data TopoJSON files and multivariate attribute CSV file into your _main.js_ script.
+2. Use `Promise.all()` to load the spatial data TopoJSON files and multivariate attribute CSV file into your _main.js_ script.
-3. Choose a projection to use with your choropleth map and create the appropriate D3 projection generator.
+3. Choose a projection to use with the choropleth map and create the appropriate D3 projection generator.
 4. Add appropriate styles in _style.css_, which may include a graticule.
+5. Zip a conpy of your working folder and upload it to Canvas.
+The folder should include the `index.html`, `main.js` in the `js`folder, `style.css` in the `css` folder and _D3_ library and `topojson.js` lib in your `lib` folder.
-5. Commit and sync your _unit-3_ directory (including the TopoJSON) with the commit message "Activity 9".
+6.  **Optional:** Commit and sync your _unit-3_ directory (including the TopoJSON) with the commit message "Activity 9".

 _This work is licensed under a [Creative Commons Attribution 4.0 International License](http://creativecommons.org/licenses/by/4.0/). <br/> For more information, please contact Robert E. Roth \(reroth@wisc.edu\)._